psacawa/tetradactyl/docs/qt.md

 Short of inspecting the vtable, there is really no simple way to detect the third (default) case. `notify` will always return `true`.
 Event filters act before we reach the event handler.
 Overview of prominent codebases seems to indicate usage is roughly evenly split between `CustomContextMenu` and `DefaultContextMenu`.
 It may be necessary to trigger the `ContextMenuEvent` just to probe whether any menu was created.
 But that's stupid...

+## Parent/NativeParent Widgets

+Given the decision to make dialogs have their own window controllers, special attention is given to routines like `Controller::findControllerForWidget`.

+The `nativeParentWidget` of `QMenu` is the controlling window, even in the case of a submenu.
+In the case of `QCombobox`.
+It launches a `QComboboxPrivateContainer` which is a native widget, and is the parent of the `QCombobox` list view.
+The `nativeParentWidget` of the `QComboboxPrivateContainer` is the controlling window.

+## Concurrency

+There is no control on when the client manipulates the application widgets.
+We must hope that he does so only from the UI thread, e.g. deferring signal handlers connected to across thread boundaries.
+If the client does e.g. use `Qt::DirectConnection` across threads, or constructs a `QWidget` subclass outside of main thread, we should try and find this out.
+Under the assumption that he doesn't, this means that we have control of the widget tree upon each event loop reentry that finds its way into our control flow.
+The operations from that point should be done transactionally: if we determine they can't be accomplished, abort with an error (instead of trying them and segfaulting).
+Therefore the relevant code sections must be guarded by asserts that will terminate the operation upon failure.

 ## ABI

 Qt outright refuses to interoperate with library sibling versions other than it's own.
 Therefore if we have e.g. vlc which uses `libQt5Widgets` (in `qtbase`) and `libQt5Widgets` (not), then when the application is run via Tetradactyl the libs loaded can be respectively `/usr/local/Qt-5.15.10/lib/libQt5Widgets.so.5.15.10` and `/usr/lib/x86_64-linux-gnu/libQt5Svg.so.5.15.6`.
 This means we must in princip distribute the entirety of qt super module to clients to ensure interoperation.